Nish8690/Deep_Learning_Mini_Projects/README.md

 Note: these are only basic libries.
 You might reuire many more libraries for perticular project.

-#In order to run projects you will require Jupiter Notebook or Pycharm.

-You can also use spyder IDE
+## In order to run projects you will require Jupiter Notebook or Pycharm.
+You can also use spyder IDE.